sonntam/node-red-contrib-xstate-machine/README.md

  - Reset button: This resets the current machine instance to its initial state and data context.
  - Refresh graph button: This redraws the visualization manually (useful e.g. if the instance was changed on the server by another user or in a separate editor).

+Also there are some settings that affect how the state graph is rendered.
+ - With the `Renderer:` dropdown you can select the default `smcat` renderer.
+For more performance you can also use the native graphviz `dot` renderer if it is available on your system.
+In order to be able to select it the `dot` command must be available in the environment node-red is running in.
+ - The `Render timeout in ms:` sets the maximum time a rendering may take to render.
+If you run on slow hardware you can crank up the value.
+Don't worry: The renderings are cached and only need to be redrawn if something changes.
+Else they are taken from the cache.

 ## Example flows

 ### Simple statemachine with data object